California

 How to Know (And What to D0) If You're Fundraising In This State

-For foreign nonprofit organizations, registration and reporting requirements generally apply.
-However, foreign religious corporations may apply for an exemption with the California Attorney General.
-To apply for an exemption, foreign religious corporations should submit supporting documentation, including, but not limited to, copies of its founding documents, federal tax exemption application (IRS Form 1023 or Form 1023-EZ), and IRS determination letter, along with a cover letter explaining the basis for such exemption request.
+If your organization is an out-of-state nonprofit fundraising in California, registration and reporting requirements will apply.
+If you are an out-of-state religious corporation, you may apply for an exemption from the registration requirements.
+To apply for an exemption, you must submit documentation demonstrating your organization’s religious identity, including, but not limited to, copies of its founding documents, federal tax exemption application (IRS Form 1023 or Form 1023-EZ), and IRS determination letter.

 If You're Fundraising In Multiple States, Make Sure You Understand the URS